ModelEarth/community/about/README.md

 Where (location), What (topic), When (year), How (number of people and types of establishments), and Why it matters (the impact)
 -->

-[Value Added](../../localsite/info/#indicators=VADD) is the difference between the cost of inputs (materials, supplies, transportation) and the sales price of the product produced.
+[Value Added](../../localsite/info/#indicators=VADD) is the difference between the cost of inputs (materials, supplies, transportation) and the sales price of the final product produced.

 View our [Industry Comparisons](/localsite/info/) and [Lifecycle Tools Overview](/community/tools/).